islaytitans/alien/docs/src/characters/tom.md

-# Singleton, Pilot
+# Tom - Singleton, Pilot

 ## Agenda
 - You are a Weyland-Yutani sleeper agent.
-- Holroyd is a Company android, but he doesn’t know you are on the payroll.
-He’s suspected of disobeying company orders, so keep any eye on him.
+- Claire is a Company android, but she doesn’t know you are on the payroll.
+She’s suspected of disobeying company orders, so keep any eye on her.
 - Also, news of this outbreak cannot be allowed to leak, even if it means putting an end to any of your “friends” that try to escape...

 ## Health : 3